MrOmachi/Space-Travelers-Hub/README.md

 - Clone this repo to your local machine
   -  `git clone https://github.com/MrOmachi/Space-Travelers-Hub.git`
-  - Open the folder "Math-magician and run `npm install` to install all necesary scripts,
+  - Open the folder "Space-Travelers-Hub and run `npm install` to install all necesary scripts,
   - Run from your termminal, `npm start` to open the project in your browser.

 **This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).**

-To get a local copy up and running follow these simple example steps.

 ### Prerequisites